hyperstore2020/bobsbot/README.md

 !porn -- Returns A Random Comment From Pornhub.com

+!multiporn * -- Return A Specified Amount Of Comments

-!search *  -- Query And Return Up To Four Results From Pornhub.com Comments Full Dataset
+!search *  -- Query And Return Up To 10 Results From Pornhub.com Comments Full Dataset

 OTHER COMMANDS